Sure Dividend

 Another consequence of shares hitting new all-time highs continuously in recent years is that the stock has a low dividend yield below the average of the S&P 500 Index.

 While the company has a secure dividend payout with room for future dividend increases, the stock is overvalued.
-We rate it a sell despite its superior fundamentals solely because the valuation is so rich.
+We rate it a hold, despite its superior fundamentals, solely because the valuation is so elevated.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: